Chaocas/sm-coverage/README.md

-This document provides the supplemental material for the paper entitled "Sectorial Coverage Control with Load Balancing in Non-Convex Hollow Environments".
+This document provides the supplemental material for the manuscript entitled "Sectorial Coverage Control with Load Balancing in Non-Convex Hollow Environments".